 Are you a nonprofit leader, board member, or executive director?
-Are you looking for new ways to reach out to your community through your nonprofit?
+Are you looking for new community outreach programs through your nonprofit?
 Do you have a strategy to do so?
-Read on to find out about some of the best community outreach programs to employ in your organization.
+Read on to find out about some of the best community outreach strategies for nonprofits.

 “As a nonprofit organization, it is important to be engaged and relevant to the community that you are located in,” said Forbes.
 “By becoming an active member in the local area, not only can you increase the recognition of your organization, but you can also meet the people that make up the very community you operate in.”